 Alliances can have one of three types of Privacy, which is set when the Alliance is created:

-When an Alliance is created, the creator also sets the name and token symbol of the Alliance, and how Settlements should be valued when they're added to the alliance.
+When an Alliance is created, the creator also sets the name and token symbol of the Alliance, and how Stations should be valued when they're added to the alliance.
 They can either set a fixed value, or leave it at "current mint cost".

 Every Alliance contract is an ERC-20 contract, shares in the Alliance are ERC-20 tokens.